Q: What is a Transportation Statement?

 Q: How do I determine if a Transportation Statement is required for my project?

 A: A trip generation analysis must be conducted to determine whether the number of trips that will be generated by the project will meet the threshold for a Comprehensive Transportation Review or whether a Transportation Statement will suffice.
-Contact our DC Team to find out what type of study will be required for your project.
+Contact Jami Milanovich on our DC Team to find out what type of study will be required for your project.

 Q: Once a determination is made, what are the next steps?